Official websites use .gov

-- Sonal Vaid, MD, Staff Clinician
+• Sonal Vaid, MD, Staff Clinician

-- Daniella Bick, BS, Postbaccalaureate Intramural Research Training Award Fellow
+• Peyton Lee, BA, Postbaccalaureate Intramural Research Training Award Fellow

-- Jacob Trick, BS, Postbaccalaureate Intramural Research Training Award Fellow
+• Jacob Trick, BS, Postbaccalaureate Intramural Research Training Award Fellow

 In its most severe classic form, congenital adrenal hyperplasia (CAH) is a life-threatening, rare orphan disease that is part of the neonatal screen performed in all 50 U.S. states.
 In its mildest non-classic form, CAH is one of the most common autosomal recessive diseases and may be a common cause of female infertility.
 Our research program strives to elucidate the pathophysiology and genetics of CAH, thus facilitating the development of new approaches to the diagnosis, evaluation, and treatment of the disease.
 We are conducting the largest ever Natural History Study of CAH, with over 450 patients enrolled.
 We were the first to identify adrenaline deficiency as a new hormonal imbalance in CAH and the first to report smaller-than-normal amygdala, the emotion regulator of the brain, in CAH, providing insight into hormonal effects on the brain.
-We also found that approximately 15 percent of patients with CAH owing to 21-hydroxylase deficiency have a contiguous gene-deletion syndrome resulting in connective tissue dysplasia and a hypermobility-type Ehlers-Danlos syndrome, which represents a novel phenotype and which we named CAH-X. Our studies over the years have had a major impact on the management of patients with CAH, including changing the recommended stress-dosing practices in the Endocrine Society Clinical Practice Guidelines and, more recently, establishing recommendations for the management of women with CAH during pre-conception, pregnancy, and postpartum, and the development of a disease-specific patient reported outcome instrument to assess health-related quality of life.
+We also found that approximately 15 percent of patients with CAH owing to 21-hydroxylase deficiency have a contiguous gene-deletion syndrome resulting in connective tissue dysplasia and a hypermobility-type Ehlers-Danlos syndrome, which represents a novel phenotype and which we named CAH-X. Our studies over the years have had a major impact on the management of patients with CAH, including changing the recommended stress-dosing practices in the Endocrine Society Clinical Practice Guidelines and, more recently, establishing recommendations for the management of women with CAH during pre-conception, pregnancy, and postpartum, and the development of a disease-specific patient-reported outcome instrument to assess health-related quality of life.
 Central to our work is the study of new treatments, including a long-term trial testing sex-hormone blockade in children, novel ways of replacing cortisol aimed at mimicking the normal circadian rhythm of cortisol secretion, antagonists of the CRH (corticotropin-releasing hormone) type 1 receptor to suppress the drivers of excess androgen production so as to allow for lower-dose glucocorticoid therapy, and gene therapy.
 The NIH Clinical Center is the ideal venue in which to carry out such studies and is one of the few places in the world that facilitates the conduct of long-term studies of rare diseases.
-Through the study of a large cohort of these unique patients, there is a great potential to expand our understanding of hormonal effects on normal development and physiology, provide insights into gene regulation and expression, and develop and test new treatment approaches.
+Through the study of a large cohort of these unique patients, there is great potential to expand our understanding of hormonal effects on normal development and physiology, to provide insights into gene regulation and expression, and to develop and test new treatment approaches.

 CAH is most commonly caused by 21-hydroxylase deficiency.
 The gene encoding 21-hydroxylase, CYP21A2, and a highly homologous pseudogene, CYP21A1P, map to the short arm of chromosome 6 within the human leukocyte antigen histocompatibility complex.
 The deleterious sequence in the CYP21A1P pseudogene can be transferred to the CYP21A2 functional gene by homologous recombination, and such events produce common mutations, which account for approximately 95% of all CYP21A2 disease–causing mutations.
 Of the common mutations, approximately 30% are large deletions.
 The TNXB gene, encoding tenascin-X, an extracellular matrix protein that is highly expressed in connective tissue, and TNXA, a highly homologous pseudogene, flank CYP21A2 and CYP21A1P, respectively.
 Autosomal recessive tenascin-X deficiency was described as a cause of Ehlers-Danlos syndrome in 2001.
 We hypothesized that deletions of CYP21A2 might commonly extend into the TNXB gene, and we have been studying this phenomenon in our Natural History Study.